Back to Virtues and Vices

 "But I chastise my body, and bring it into subjection." - 1 Corinthians 9:27

-Temperance is not the hatred of created things.
+is not hatred of created things.
 It is their right ordering.
-The temperate soul receives food, rest, pleasure, speech, and bodily comfort under reason and .
+The soul receives food, rest, pleasure, speech, and bodily comfort under reason and .
 The intemperate soul increasingly receives them under appetite alone.
 The difference is immense.
 One lives in freedom.
 The other lives in subtle slavery.

 This pattern appears across biblical life.
 Fasting prepares the soul for prayer.
-Watchfulness guards against temptation.
+Watchfulness guards against .
 Sobriety is praised because man must remain spiritually awake.
-The body is not denied its dignity; it is placed under order.
+The body is not denied its dignity.
+It is placed under order.
 That order is part of holiness.

-St. Thomas teaches that temperance moderates the strongest bodily attractions so that reason may govern.
-It is therefore a particularly beautiful virtue because it keeps the person inwardly ordered.
-St. Alphonsus and the older moral preserve the same instinct: a soul unable to govern appetite will struggle in many other battles as well.
+St. Thomas teaches that moderates the strongest bodily attractions so that reason may govern.
+It is therefore a particularly beautiful because it keeps the person inwardly ordered.
+St. Alphonsus and approved moral theology preserve the same instinct: a soul unable to govern appetite will struggle in many other battles as well.2

-The rhythm of Catholic life once gave temperance practical form.
-Ember Days, Lent, abstinence, the Eucharistic fast, and domestic habits of modest provision all taught the faithful that desire need not be obeyed immediately.
+The rhythm of Catholic life once gave practical form.
+Ember Days, Lent, abstinence, the Eucharistic fast, and domestic habits of provision all taught the faithful that desire need not be immediately.
 These practices were not merely cultural decorations.
 They were a school of freedom.

 Even the saints known for tenderness were serious about restraint.
 They understood that indulgence is not mercy if it weakens the soul.
 A child, a penitent, or a household is not helped by being trained to expect constant satisfaction.
 That expectation makes prayer thinner and sacrifice harder.